Our commitments – Modern Slavery Act Transparency Statement

 • Employee Counselling and Discipline;

-• Third-Party Risk Management Procedures;
+• Third-Party Risk Management Policy and Procedure;

-• Whistle-Blowing Programme Sub-Policy; and
+• Whistleblowing Programme Sub-Policy; and

 • OCBC Group Policy on Anti-Money Laundering & Countering the Financing of Terrorism.